NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

                              package="basic",
                              check.size = FALSE,
                             startdate = "2021-01",
-                            enddate = "2022-12")
+                            enddate = "2022-12",

-### Set Working Directory if Using Locally Saved Data
-If the data are not loaded directly into the R session with loadByProduct (e.g., if wifi is not available), this lesson assumes that you have set your working directory to the location of the downloaded and unzipped data subsets.

-<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
-of setting the working directory in R can be found here.</a>

-    #This section of code should only be run if the section above using loadByProduct is not used.

-    #Set working directory

-    #Change the filepath below to match the location of locally saved files:

-     wd<-"/Users/paull/Desktop/data/"

-     setwd(wd)

-     mam_pertrapnight<-neonUtilities::readTableNEON(dataFile = paste0(wd,'NEON_count-small-mammals/stackedFiles/mam_pertrapnight.csv'), varFile = paste0(wd,'NEON_count-small-mammals/stackedFiles/variables_10072.csv'))

-     mam_perplotnight<-neonUtilities::readTableNEON(dataFile = paste0(wd,'NEON_count-small-mammals/stackedFiles/mam_perplotnight.csv'), varFile = paste0(wd,'NEON_count-small-mammals/stackedFiles/variables_10072.csv'))

-     rpt2_pathogentesting<-neonUtilities::readTableNEON(dataFile = paste0(wd,'NEON_tick-pathogens-rodent/stackedFiles/rpt2_pathogentesting.csv'), varFile = paste0(wd,'NEON_tick-pathogens-rodent/stackedFiles/variables_10064.csv'))

-     mam.list<-read.csv(paste0(wd,'taxonTableMAM.csv'))

-     variables_10072<-read.csv(paste0(wd, 'NEON_count-small-mammals/stackedFiles/variables_10072.csv'))

-     variables_10064<-read.csv(paste0(wd, 'NEON_tick-pathogens-rodent/stackedFiles/variables_10064.csv'))
+                             token=token)

 ### NEON Data Citation:

 The use of NEON data should be cited according to our
-<a href="https://www.neonscience.org/data-samples/data-policies-citation" target="_blank"> Data Policies & Citation Guidelines</a>.
+<a href="https://www.neonscience.org/data/guidelines-policies/citing" target="_blank"> Data Policies & Citation Guidelines</a>.

-The data used in this tutorial were collected at the
+The BibTeX citation for the data and Release you downloaded is included in the downloaded objects:
-<a href="http://www.neonscience.org" target="_blank"> National Ecological Observatory Network's</a>
-<a href="/field-sites/field-sites-map" target="_blank"> field sites</a>.

-* NEON (National Ecological Observatory Network).
-Small mammal box trapping (DP1.10072.001). https://data.neonscience.org (accessed on 2022-12-30)
+    mamdat$`citation_10072_RELEASE-2026`

+    ## [1] "@misc{https://doi.org/10.48443/a83h-tb34,\n  doi = {10.48443/A83H-TB34},\n  url = {https://data.neonscience.org/data-products/DP1.10072.001/RELEASE-2026},\n  author = {{National Ecological Observatory Network (NEON)}},\n  keywords = {diversity, taxonomy, community composition, species composition, population, vector-borne, mammals, rodents, density, mark-recapture, demography, DNA sequences, vertebrates, small mammals, Mammalia, DNA barcoding, mice, mouse, vectors, pathogens, animals, Animalia, species abundance, species diversity, archive, traps, specimens, Chordata, Cricetidae, Muridae, Dipodidae, vouchers, rats, voles, Rodentia, cricetids, heteromyids, murids, sciurids, material samples, archived samples, mam, introduced species, invasive species, native species, biodiversity},\n  language = {en},\n  title = {Small mammal box trapping (DP1.10072.001)},\n  publisher = {National Ecological Observatory Network (NEON)},\n  year = {2026}\n}\n"

 ## 2. Compiling the NEON Small Mammal Data
 The data are downloaded into a list of separate tables.
-Before working with the data the tables are added to the R environment
+Before working with the data it is often easiest to add the tables directly to the R environment.

     #View all tables in the list of downloaded small mammal data:

     names(mamdat)

-    ## [1] "categoricalCodes_10072" "issueLog_10072"         "mam_perplotnight"
+    ## [1] "categoricalCodes_10072"      "citation_10072_RELEASE-2026" "issueLog_10072"              "mam_perplotnight"
-    ## [4] "mam_pertrapnight"       "readme_10072"           "validation_10072"
+    ## [5] "mam_pertrapnight"            "readme_10072"                "validation_10072"            "variables_10072"
-    ## [7] "variables_10072"

-    #Extract the items from the list and add as dataframes in the R environment:
+    #Extract the items from the list and save as dataframes in the R environment:

     list2env(mamdat, envir=.GlobalEnv)

     ## <environment: R_GlobalEnv>

-The categoricalCodes file provides controlled lists used in the data
+The `categoricalCodes` file provides controlled lists used in the data.

-The issueLog and readme have the same information that you will find on the data product landing page of the data portal
+The `issueLog` and `readme` have the same information that you will find on the data product details page of the data portal.

-The mam_perplotnight table includes the date and time for all trap setting efforts and will include an eventID value to indicate a unique bout of sampling in the 2023 release
+The `mam_perplotnight` table includes the date and time for all trap setting efforts and includes an `eventID` value to indicate a unique bout of sampling.

-The mam_pertrapnight table includes a record for each trap set along with information about any captures and samples.
+The `mam_pertrapnight` table includes a record for each trap set along with information about any captures and samples.

-The validation file provides the rules that constrain data upon ingest into the NEON database:
+The `validation` file provides the rules that constrain data upon ingest into the NEON database.

-The variables file describes each field in the returned data tables
+The `variables` file describes each field in the returned data tables.

 ### Checking for Duplicates:
 NEON data undergo quality checking and verification procedures at multiple points from the time of data entry up to the point of publication.
 Nonetheless, it is considered best practice to check that the data look as they are expected to prior to completing analyses.

 It is useful to check the two data tables for duplicate entries.
 The primaryKey to indicate which fields define a unique record for each NEON data table can be found in the variables file.
-In the mam_perplotnight table this would be records with the same nightuid.
-In the mam_pertrapnight table this would be records with the same plotID, trap coordinate, collectDate and tagID.
-The neonOS function uses this information to check for duplicates in the data.
-It is worth noting that standard function cannot account for multiple captures of untagged individuals in a single trap (trapStatus = 4) and thus those should be filtered out before running the removeDups function on the mam_pertrapnight data.
+In the `mam_perplotnight` table this would be records with the same `nightuid`.
+In the `mam_pertrapnight` table this would be records with the same `plotID`, `trapCoordinate`, `collectDate` and `tagID`.
+The `neonOS` function uses this information to check for duplicates in the data.
+It is worth noting that the standard function cannot account for multiple captures of untagged individuals in a single trap (trapStatus = 4).
+The function prints a warning about this; here we'll check for the scenario in our data and filter it out before running the `removeDups()` function on the `mam_pertrapnight` data.

     #1.Check the perplotnight table by nightuid using standard removeDups function